-3. DOCUMENT STATUS 22

 1. Introduction

-Any Balancing Service Provider (BSP) who participates Balancing Mechanism (BM), Replacement Reserve (RR) and Ancillary Services markets (for BMUs only) must have an EDL link to NGC.
+Any Balancing Service Provider (BSP) who participates Balancing Mechanism (BM), Replacement Reserve (RR) and Ancillary Services markets (for BMUs only) must have an EDL link to NESO.

-Electronic Dispatch Logging (EDL) is the mechanism by which Control Points, the operational end-points for BSPs, receive instructions from NGCESO and redeclare availability and dynamic parameters to NGCESO.
+Electronic Dispatch Logging (EDL) is the mechanism by which Control Points, the operational end-points for BSPs, receive instructions from NESO and redeclare availability and dynamic parameters to NESO .

 1.1.
 Purpose and Scope

-Issue 5 of document defines the structure and content of EDL instruction and submission messages that

-are supported in the current version of EDL, version 2.1.
+Issue 7 of this document defines the structure and content of EDL instruction and submission messages that are supported in the current version of EDL, version 2.1.

 Changes are required to EDL to support the introduction of P344.

 Version 2.1 supports the following additional changes: